tytydraco/yessleep/out/I_shouldve_never_played_at_the_presidential_inauguration_Part_3.md

 So after we woke up after going to sleep and packed up, we devised the plan.

 Our plan was to first find civilization and buy navigational equipment and maybe a map.
 The bandy kids had a ton of money, as their parents were all rich and let them spend a lot.
 So money wasn’t an issue for us.
 Now we couldn’t buy a plane ticket, as the bandy kids weren’t THAT rich, but we could walk.
-So we’ve decided to painstakingly walk back to North Dakota, in the city of Bismarck.
+So we’ve decided to painstakingly walk back to North Dakota.
 As that’s where our high school was at.

 So we’re off!